CraftAcademyLabs/ca_course/ionic/the_back-end.md

 $ rails db:migrate --all
 ```

 Another generator we need to run is a Factory generator for User.
-Generally, Rails generators invokes the Factory generators once that gem is installed, but not in the case of Devise Token Auth.
+Generally, Rails generator invokes the Factory generators once that gem is installed, but not in the case of Devise Token Auth.

 Run the generator from your terminal.